June was running late for work, things kept going wrong—one after another until ...

 "Can't talk now, I'm late," June waved her off.
 “Tell you tonight.”

 When she reached Queens Avenue, two dogs gave chase.
 June could feel her hair follicles standing on end while shivers ran up and down her spine.
 They’re going to eat me alive!
-She felt exposed and looked down at their bared white teeth, and she feel her hair stand on ends as all color drained from her face.
-Their 'hungry as a bear' look would scare anyone!
+She felt exposed and looked down at their bared white teeth, and she could feel goosebumps crawl up her arm as her face drained of all color Their 'hungry as a bear' look would scare anyone!
 The Golden Retriever started tugging on her shoe while the other, a German Shepherd, bit down on her high heel.
 June had to concentrate on keeping her balance when she almost fell off the bike.
 She felt her shoe slip off her foot, so she let them have it to fight over.
 June sighed in relief when they stopped giving chase.
 She looked back once more to see her beautiful, expensive shoe being ripped in half.
 Oh, well, better it than me!

 Shivering, saying a prayer of thanks, June pedaled to the next stop sign.
 As she waited for some cars to go by, two teenage boys in a souped-up car stopped next to her.
 They gave her the once over, letting out a wolf whistle, “Hello Sweet Mama, wanna ride with us?”
 Shaking her head vigorously back and forth, still trying to recover from the dog incident, June signaled in no uncertain terms with a definite ‘no’ to their offer.